section-engineering-education/engineering-education/content/articles/dynamic-programming-in-javascript-using-tabulation/index.md

 After setting the dimensions for our table.
 We will figure out the seed values to use.
 We will count the number of ways to travel through the grid by beginning in the top left corner of the grid.

 The initial value to pick is usually zero.
 Zero by zero will be zero.
-This is because if any of our sides contains zero, that means our grid contains nothing.Let's fillour grid with zero to make it simple to work with.
+This is because if any of our sides contains zero, that means our grid contains nothing.
+Let's fill our grid with zero to make it simple to work with.

 Index one by one should return 1 as shown in the grid.
 This will give us a basis to implement our algorithm.
 What we want to do now is iterate via this table and produce the logic that merges the values in the table, basically merging distinct sub-problems to solve our problem.

 ![Iteration](iteration.jpeg)

 We will now take this one and then add it to our right and down neighbor.
 That turns them both into one as shown below. hence we will encode that on our table.
 We can only move to the right or downward contributing our current element to them.

 ![Iteration1](iteration1.jpeg)

 When we do the iterations it helps us to have consistent logic.
-We will continue adding them up that way until we fill up the whole table.
+We will continue adding them that way to fill up our table.
 In the last position, both neighbors will contribute one adding up to two.

 We have completed iterating via the whole grid.
-How can you move through a two-by-two grid?
-Well, there are actually two different ways you could do that.
+Hence, we can move through a two-by-two grid using two different ways:
 - Right,Down
 - Down,Right

 ### Time and space complexity
 Before we implement the code, you can already predict its complexity.
 The complexity is determined by the dimensions of the table, The table has k rows and n columns.
-When we iterate via the table, it will take `O(kn)` time and a space for the 2d array, which is still `O(kn)` space.
+When we iterate via the table, it will take O(kn) time and a space for the 2d array, which is still O(kn) space.

 ### Code Implementation
 Let's work on implementing this grid traveler tabulation code.
 So we'll start by initializing our table.
 Then we will create the correct number of rows by calling Array.
 We will then add the dimensions.